 Professor John Sharkey AM

-Robert Symons has been a lawyer by profession in what is now one of Australia’s large international law firms and has long been an enthusiast for the arts, particularly musical performance.
+Robert Symons has been a lawyer by profession in what is now one of Australia’s largest international law firms and has long been an enthusiast for the arts, particularly musical performance.
 He, with John Sharkey, was privileged to know both Bob and Betty Salzer and to share with them their enthusiasm for the arts in the early days of the foundation.

 Karen Wood is a non-executive director and chair South32 Limited.
-She previously chaired the BHP Foundation and held a number of global roles at BHP Billiton since joining the company in 2001.
-Karen is also a non executive director of South 32 Limited and Djerriwarrh Investments Limited, a member of the Committee of the Melbourne Cricket Club and the Foundation Council of the State Library of Victoria.
+She previously chaired the BHP Foundation and held a number of global roles at BHP before retiring in 2014.
+Karen is also a non executive director of Djerriwarrh Investments Limited, a member of the Library Board and Foundation Council of the State Library Victoria.
 Karen joined the board of the Robert Salzer Foundation in 2016.

 John Sharkey is a Professorial Fellow in the Law School at the University of Melbourne.
 He is an independent arbitrator and mediator and was a legal adviser to the construction company conducted by Bob and Betty Salzer.